pjeby/monkey-around/README.md

 Ever needed to monkeypatch a method someplace?
 It's not hard to do if you're the only one doing it, or if you can leave the patch in place for the life of your program.
 But it's not quite as easy if multiple independently-written bits of code need to patch the same method(s), and might need to uninstall their patches in arbitrary order.

 That's what `monkey-around` is for.
-Let's say you have an object that works like this:
+Let's say you have an object that looks like this:

 ```js
 // Unwrapped object